thefalc/instabread-codelab-sample/README.md

 ### Understanding the code

 1. Open the [pages/cashout.js](/baseline/pages/cashout.js) file.
-This is the front-end code for confirming that a shopper wants to cashout the money they’ve earned.
+This is the frontend code for confirming that a shopper wants to cashout the money they’ve earned.
 1. Scroll down to the `cashOutHandler`.
 This function is called when you click on the **Cashout $64.00** button.
 It currently makes an API call to the `/api/cashout` endpoint.
 1. Open the [pages/api/cashout.js](/baseline/pages/api/cashout.js) file.
 Currently this handler function doesn’t do anything.
 We need to add the Moov API calls to carry out a money transfer.
 We can use the Moov APIs directly rather than through Skyflow because none of the data required to perform a transaction contains sensitive customer data.
 1. Copy the code below and replace the `// TODO` line in the `handler` function.